nayan-sarkar/TeamChat/README.md

 - Built with React 18 , React Router 6 and Firebase
 - Users can chat and message team members in realtime powered by firestore DB
 - Performed conditional rendering of components with state passed through ContextAPI
-- Implemented client side form validation
+- Route Guarding implemented with protected Routes using React Router 6
 - Authentication and Storage Operations handled with Custom React Hooks
-- Provided data upload functionality which uploades images firebase storage
+- Provided data upload functionality which uploads images firebase storage

 ## Screenshots
 ![Desktop Screenshot](./screenshots/image-2.png)